yakimka/picodi/new_docs/topics/integrations.rst

     ):
         return {"service": service_instance}

 This is the **preferred** way to inject Picodi-managed dependencies into FastAPI route functions, as it leverages FastAPI's DI for the route parameters while using Picodi for managing the dependency itself.

 Combining FastAPI ``Depends`` and Picodi ``Provide``
 ====================================================
 You can easily combine FastAPI's dependencies (for things like path parameters, query parameters, security) with Picodi dependencies within the same function signature.

 .. code-block:: python

     from fastapi import FastAPI, Depends, Path, HTTPException from picodi.integrations.fastapi import Provide
-    from typing import Annotated  # Needed for Depends with type hints
+    from typing import Annotated

     app = FastAPI()